San Mauro Mare: 19th century

 In 1827 the Municipality of San Mauro di Romagna was born, overlooking the Adriatic Sea with a coastal stretch of 700 m between the locality of Due Bocche and Cagnona, which coincide with the current Savignano a Mare and Bellaria – Igea Marina.

 In October 1828, the transfer of 495 hectares of land by the Braschi family to the Roman Torlonia family led to the formation of one of the largest agricultural estates in Romagna, within which is located the coastal territory where San Mauro Mare will arise.

-The subsequent land reclamation of 200 hectares between the locations of the Capanni, Torretta, Cagnona farms and the sea transformed a portion of unproductive land into an agricultural area in which mulberry and tobacco crops were to be planted, the new reclaimed lands leading to the birth of the new coastal village.
+The subsequent land reclamation of 200 hectares between the locations of the Capanni, Torretta, Cagnona farms and the sea transformed a portion of unproductive land into an agricultural area in which mulberry and tobacco crops were to be planted, the newly reclaimed lands leading to the birth of the new coastal village.

 Around 1840 the town consisted of at least two homes, one owned by the Nicoletti family and the other by the brothers Pompeo and Paolo Marcosanti, natives of Sogliano al Rubicone and owners of the Marcosanti-Ripa palace.

 In January 1889 the Cesenatico-Rimini section of the Ferrara-Rimini railway was inaugurated, which was crucial for the birth of the first urban nucleus of San Mauro Mare.